 The Canadian Children’s Museum is developed around a central theme — The Great Adventure — and gives younger visitors an opportunity to travel the world and build intercultural understanding.
 The Canadian History Hall traces the history of Canada and its people from the dawn of human habitation to the present — a span of some 15,000 years.
 Each gallery focuses on a separate chronological era in Canadian history.
 Don’t forget to take in some gorgeous views of the Ottawa Skyline and the Alexandra Bridge lit up at night from the museum premises.

 A bustling place by day with pop up food stalls stocked with varied cuisines from around the world and by night there are many shops, restaurants and boutiques to browse through.
 For nearly two centuries, this boisterous public market has hosted artisans, farmers and craftsmen.
 A quick short walk from Parliament Hill, this downtown market also houses numerous cafés and some of the city’s best pubs and restaurants.
-By dusk, when the streetlights turn on, the market becomes one of the spots in Ottawa to grab a late night drink and catch some live music.
+You can try some Obama Cookies, that are basically maple leaf shaped shortbread cookies, created by bakery owner Claude Bonnet at Le Moulin De Provence at the Byward Market.
+By dusk, when the streetlights turn on, the market becomes one of the hotspots in Ottawa to grab a late night drink and also catch some live music.
 It also houses one of Ottawa’s Oldest Tavern Est. 1849 called Chateau Lafayette.
 Notre-Dame Cathedral Basilica, one of the largest and oldest Roman Catholic churches in Ottawa is also at walking distance.
 The Ottawa sign installation here is a perfect Instagram spot, where every tourist stops by for a click, be it dawn or dusk.

 A historic waterway filled with boaters spring through fall and the world’s largest naturally frozen ice skating rink in winter – the Rideau Canal, a UNESCO World Heritage Site, winds through downtown Ottawa before connecting with the Ottawa River through stepped locks right next to Parliament Hill.
 It’s a beautiful place for cycling or a stroll, no matter the season.